cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 	- [[Arik Lorensk|Arik the Barkeep]] tending bar
 	- [[Ismark Kolyanovich]] sitting by himself and sipping wine (see [[#Meeting Ismark]])
 - Glass of wine costs 1cp; pitcher: 1sp
+- There is only wine in this world.
+No beer, no mead, no liquor

 #### Vistani Owners
 - Remember to describe how flamboyant they are